Desbeers/ChordProMac/TestBuild/README.md

 # Test build

-This is an unsigned, intel only test build.
+This is an unsigned, intel only test build for macOS 13 and later.

 - Download the ZIP: